Robert McKee discusses how to use subplots to enhance the pacing of your story.

 Robert McKee suggests that the masterful use of multiple image systems is what makes Polanski’s film CHINATOWN so powerful.

-Maya Deren, the mother of the avant-garde cinema and its movement, greatly influenced some of the most respected filmmakers of our time; from Orson Welles and Ingmar Bergman to Stanley Kubrick and David Lynch.
+Maya Deren, the mother of the avant-garde cinema and its movement, greatly influenced some of the most respected filmmakers of our time.

 In this short lesson, McKee explores the best way to keep an audience involved with the spine of action of a long-form TV series: character desire.